LeilaVanco/LeilaVanco/README.md

 - I am creating a Discord Bot in Python (and maybe use MongoDB Compass as db as I did in the past*)

-- Aaand after this do a website (just for fun)
+- Aaand after this I'll do a website (just for fun)

-- When I'll obtain my Baccalauréat (I'm french), I'll buy a computer and probably do lot of things on it
+- Then, when I'll obtain my Baccalauréat (I'm french), I'll buy a computer and probably do lot of things on it

 - AFTER THIS I'll buy a server to host many things